A- A+

 What can the food industry do to reduce acrylamide in foods?

-The food industry should refer to the Code of Practice (CAC/RCP 67-2009) published by the CAC to prevent and reduce the formation of acrylamide in foods.
+The food industry should refer to the Code of Practice (CXC 67-2009) published by the CAC to prevent and reduce the formation of acrylamide in foods.
 Some reduction measures discussed in the Code of Practice are:

 For potato products: